usc-isi-i2/datamart-userend/README.md

 [Here](https://github.com/usc-isi-i2/datamart-userend/blob/d3m/examples/search_primitive_example.ipynb) is a Jupyter notebook that shows how to search the datamart.

-Below are the key steps to to query for datamart datasets using a supplied D3M dataset, and to augment this supplied dataset with a datamart dataset.
+Below are the key steps to to query for datamart datasets using a supplied D3M dataset, and to augment this supplied dataset with datamart datasets.

 First, load in the D3M dataset, and denormalized it:
 ```Python